 The average monthly car insurance rate is $110 in Cambridge.
 Are you paying too much?

 Premiums in Cambridge exceed the state average, coming in at $1,329 per year.
 Compare that to the Massachusetts average of $1,201 and the national average of $1,548.
 Let’s take a look at how to save on car insurance in Cambridge.
+You can also submit your ZIP code above to compare your free personalized auto insurance quotes.

 |Cambridge Average (yearly)||Massachusetts Average||United States Average|